Application of a polynomial sieve: beyond separation of variables: Introduction

 Under the assumption $f_D \not\con 0$, the aim is to improve on the trivial bound $N(G,B) \ll B^n$.
-(To be clear, the formal sieve lemmas appearing in \cite{Bro15,BCLP22} include this level of generality, but have only been applied to prove a bound for $N(G,B)$ when separation of variables occurs.)
+To be clear, the formal sieve lemmas appearing in \cite{Bro15,BCLP23} include this level of generality, but have only been applied to prove a bound for $N(G,B)$ when separation of variables occurs.
 In this paper we accomplish the first application of the polynomial sieve without assuming separation of variables, but under the additional assumption that the degree $D$ of $G(Y,\X)$ defined in (\ref{G_dfn_intro}) factors as $D=md$ for some $m \geq 2$, and all powers of $Y$ that appear are divisible by $m$.
-For comments on why this restriction is useful, see Remark \ref{remark_GRH}.
+(To see why this restriction is useful, see the proof of Lemma \ref{lemma_sieve}; for an alternative approach when $m=1$, conditional on GRH, see Remark \ref{remark_GRH} and \S \ref{sec_GRH}.)

+The strength of our approach hinges on a particular formulation of the polynomial sieve, given in Lemma \ref{lemma_sieve}.
+It is worthwhile to compare our formulation with the polynomial sieve presented in \cite[Theorem 1.1]{Bro15}.
+In \cite[Theorem 1.1]{Bro15}, the sieve weight system, adapted to counting solutions to (\ref{G_dfn_intro}), is defined as follows: